-3.6.2 Data Log Rate
+3.6.2 Data Log Rate (Firmware version 6 and newer)

 The data log rate can be set, which enables the use of lower performance SD cards and reduces the resulting data log size.
 The configurable options include 50 Hz, 25 Hz, 10 Hz, and 5 Hz.
 Note that the OnFlight Hub will always run at 50 Hz, this option just changes the rate that data is stored to the SD card.